microsoft/PSRule-pipelines/docs/tasks.md

   If the modules have not been installed, the latest stable version will be installed from the PowerShell Gallery automatically.
   For example: _PSRule.Rules.Azure,PSRule.Rules.Kubernetes_
+- **source**: An path containing rules to use for analysis.
+  Use this option to include rules not installed as a PowerShell module.
+  This binds to the [-Path](https://microsoft.github.io/PSRule/commands/PSRule/en-US/Assert-PSRule.html#-path) parameter.
 - **baseline**: The name of a PSRule baseline to use.
   Baselines can be used from modules or specified in a separate file.
   To use a baseline included in a module use `modules:` with `baseline:`.